August 2, 2016

 Touhey said the fraud and financial crimes are becoming more intricate with the introduction of more sophisticated technology in daily life.
 "Forensic accounting is always important and provides solid job opportunities.
 However, with today's increased technology, fraud schemes are becoming more complex in nature," she said.
 "Firms, including government agencies, need these individuals to uncover crime, find hidden assets and testify in court."

 What is forensic accounting?
-At SNHU you will focus on learning ways to investigate financial records to find evidence of theft or fraud using accounting principles and analytical skills directly applicable to your career.
-Touhey, who teaches forensic accounting and fraud examination among other classes, said students in SNHU's forensic accounting concentrations will learn about:
+You will focus on learning ways to investigate financial records to find evidence of theft or fraud using accounting principles and analytical skills directly applicable to your career.
+Touhey, who teaches forensic accounting and fraud examination among other classes, said students in forensic accounting concentrations will learn about:

 "Students choosing forensic accounting are likely those that want the credentials and security of accounting, yet want more 'excitement' than a traditional accounting position," Touhey said.
 "Those that enjoy problem solving, mysteries, court cases and crime stories are drawn to this degree."

 As a forensic accountant that career could be in a number of settings from accounting firms and insurance companies to law offices and government agencies.
 Kristin Orr recently translated her degree in BS in Accounting with a concentration in Forensic Accounting and Fraud Examination into a forensic accounting position.
 The former tax credit accountant took a job that moved her to a Connecticut firm where her forensic accounting education will help her review internal cases of expense misuse or abuse, teller shortages or overages and fraudulent checks and deposits.
 She said classes on fraud were what she found most interesting.
 "I think I have to say everything in my fraud classes because we learned a lot about interviewing techniques," she said.
 "Those are the classes I enjoyed the most because it was most applicable to what I'm (doing) and what I'm interested in."